hackforla/CivicTechJobs/mkdocs/docs/developer/mkdocs-edit-instructions.md

-# How to Edit MkDocs
+# How to Publish new Documentation

+The goal of this page is to document how to create and publish new changes to the CTJ documentation.

+Writing documentation into mkdocs requires some knowledge of [Markdown](https://www.markdownguide.org/).

+### Making changes to the mkdocs

+What you essentially need to know:

-To make changes to the docs, you have to edit the `.md` files located in the `mkdocs/docs/` folder.
-To make a new page, you have to create a new `.md` file in the appropriate folder.
+- To make changes to the docs, edit the `.md` files located in the `mkdocs/docs/` folder.
+- To make a new page, create a new `.md` file in the appropriate folder.
+- To add or edit links in the navmenu, configure the `mkdocs.yml` file.

 MkDocs provides a development server that makes it convenient to see your changes in `localhost` before you deploy them to github.

+*For more a detailed editing guide please see the official [MkDocs Tutorial](https://www.mkdocs.org/getting-started/)*

 ### Quickstart